 The Neckermann folder is of course notable for its distinctive 'cross' frame, which is made of steel pressings instead of the cast alloy of the Hermann Klaue referred to above.
 Both were far from being the first to use the cross frame design, but maybe the Neckermann could claim to be the first to fold.

 The Neckermann frame comprises two sections joined by a heavy cast hinge.
 Each section is made of a pair of thick pressings clam-shelled together vertically.
 The forward section incorporates what would normally be the steer tube.
 The distended rear section is intersected at 90° by the seat tube, which extends some distance below to support the bottom bracket; to the rear of the seat tube it bifurcates to form the chain stays.

 Speaking of the bottom bracket, this example is a little unusual, being of the 'Thompson' type (a first for Bootiebike).
 It is rather like a scaled-up version of the familiar cup and cone arrangement used for wheel bearings.
 The bearing cups, fixed in the bottom bracket shell, face outwards.
 The cones are on the (threaded) spindle; one is fixed, the other screws inwards to adjust the play.

 The world's slowest gearchange

 The Neckermann folder featured here is fitted with the optional Fichtel and Sachs Torpedo model 515 rear hub, a three speed unit with coaster brake.
 The gears are a pleasure to use if – and it's a big if – one can master the gear change trigger control.
 This is an issue because the trigger is fitted under the seat instead of on the handlebars.
-Apparently the designers were concerned about the control cable getting in the way during folding/unfolding of the bike.
+It seems the designers were concerned about the control cable getting in the way during folding/unfolding of the bike.